 To manage your Bitcoins, you must launch the Ledger Wallet Bitcoin Chrome application.

-6/ Fill in the required fields: amount, recipient address you can paste or scan, level of fees
+- Fill in the required fields: amount, recipient address you can paste or scan, and level of fees.

-8/ Your Nano S requires your manual consent to authenticate this transaction: press the right button (above the “V” check icon) to confirm once you have verified the details of your transaction are right and wait until your Chrome app displays “validated”
+- Your Nano S requires your manual consent to authenticate this transaction: press the right button (above the “V” check icon) to confirm once you have verified the details of your transaction are right, and wait until your Chrome app displays “validated.”

-9/ Your transaction is validated and will be tracked on the Blockchain as soon as it is confirmed by miners in accordance with Bitcoin protocol.
+- Your transaction is validated and will be tracked on the Blockchainas soon as it is confirmed by miners in accordance with the Bitcoinprotocol.

 While waiting for this confirmation, your Ledger device can be disconnected as your transactions are tracked on the Blockchain.
-These transactions will be synchronized on your wallet when you open it.
+These transactions will be synchronized in your wallet when you open them.